-You can also buy a kit for testing the pH of soil at some garden centers such as Lockwood’s in Hamburg.
+You can also buy a kit for testing the pH of soil at some garden centers.

 The test for pH probably doesn’t have to be done every year, but Farfaglia recommends that you do it at least once to provide a baseline.

 The nutrients test isn’t done at Cooperative Extension offices; you can mail a soil sample into a testing service.

 You can do this through Dairy One (formerly Agro-One).